Home - About AR - Learning Material - Exams - Clubs - Posters

 Licence duration and classes

 Your licence will last for 10 years, after which you must renew it.
-This can be by submitting an application form to the FCC, or by requesting the ARRL-VEC to do so, free for members.
+This can be by submitting an online application to the FCC, or by requesting the ARRL-VEC to do so, free for members.
 Other VECs, such as W5YI can also do this.
 No reminders are sent, although members can ask the ARRL to send one.

 You must ensure you keep your address up to date with the FCC, as if they attempt to send you a letter, and it is returned they can cancel your licence.
 An email address must also be kept current.